medTrigui/bpmn-attack-playbooks/README.md

 ## Overview

-This platform enables security teams to design, manage, and execute incident response playbooks using industry-standard **BPMN 2.0** notation integrated with the **MITRE ATT&CK** framework.
+Playbooks As a Platform for Incident Response and Investigation System (PAPIRIS) enables security teams to design, manage, and execute incident response playbooks using industry-standard **BPMN 2.0** notation integrated with the **MITRE ATT&CK** framework.
 By combining visual process modeling with threat intelligence, organizations can create executable, threat-informed workflows that guide analysts through complex security incidents.

 ### Core Innovation

 Traditional incident response playbooks are static documents (PDFs, Word files) that lack standardization and cannot be automated.
-This project transforms playbooks into **executable workflows** that:
+PAPIRIS transforms playbooks into **executable workflows** that:

 - Use **BPMN 2.0** (industry standard) instead of proprietary formats
 - Map every task to **MITRE ATT&CK techniques** for threat context